 Nowadays, you can earn points on ANYTHING: Taking surveys, opening a checking account, credit cards, brokerage accounts, requesting free insurance quotes, buying insurance, paying monthly bills, going in for a hair-loss or lasik eye surgery consultation, getting these procedures done, paying rent/mortgage, shopping, everyday spending, and much more.

 These points add up fast.
 When you combine them with point-maximizing strategies, which will be outlined in the next few posts, you will find that a trip to Europe in First Class is attainable after all.

 I look forward to showing you how to do this and everything there is to know about the world of points, miles, and free travel.

-Check back often for a daily installation of Beginner’s Guide to Free Travel, a comprehensive guide on the world of points, miles, and free travel.
+Check back often for a daily installation of Points and Miles Beginner’s Guide a comprehensive guide on the world of points, miles, and free travel.

 Thoughts?
 Questions?
 Please comment below.